Last Updated on

-As you can see in the image above, there are 1.X fractions of packs.
-What this means is you get 1 pack just for playing, regardless of your record.
+As you can see, there are 1.X fractions of packs.
+What this means is that you get 1 pack just for playing, regardless of your record.
 You also have a small chance at randomly getting a second pack, which improves with each match you win, but you’re not guaranteed a second pack until you’ve reached 7 match wins.

 Now that we have listed the most common draft formats on Arena, let’s get into detail on some draft strategy basics.

 First, let’s talk about what you want your 40 card deck to look like.
 There is a sweet spot for the ratio of creatures vs spells, the amount of lands in a deck, and for the converted mana costs (CMCs).
 We’ve put it all down in a graph for you: